'Had enough': Newshub presenter hits back at moko complaint

 "Ehara taku toa i te toa takitahi, engari he toa takitini.
 Success is not the work of an individual but the work of many."

-Last year Kaipara made the move from TVNZ, where she first presented the news with a moko, to Newshub, where she now presents Newshub Live at 11.30am with Mitch McCann.
+Last year Kaipara made the move from TVNZ, where she first presented the news with a moko, to Newshub.

 Kaipara, who is of Ngāti Awa, Ngāti Tūwharetoa, Ngāti Rangitihi and Ngāi Tūhoe descent, has had an impressive journalism career of nearly two decades, with years of experience reporting on Māori affairs.